wkflws/wkflws_slack/README.md

 # wkflws_slack
-This node provides functionality for interacting with Slack instances.
+This node provides functionality for interacting with Slack instances as a bot.

 ## Context Properities
 The following context properties are required for this node.